So you don’t end up working during your free time.

 54. Figure out your weak spots and actively work towards fixing them instead of simply ignoring them.
 Similarly, figure out your strengths and actively work towards honing them.

 55. Optimize your technology.
 Sync your various gadgets so you can work from anywhere.
-Check off easy or simple items while you’re at the park or waiting in line for the Covid test.
+Check off easy items while you’re at the park or waiting in line for the Covid test.

 56. Keep essential phone numbers and addresses handy.
 You want to know where to go when your computer breaks before it breaks and who to call when your Internet goes down before it goes down.